jyellick/obc-docs/techspec.md

 *  Storage - External store for files or documents
 *  Event - Sub/pub events on blockchain

+When you are ready to start interacting with the Openchain peer node through the available APIs and packages, follow the instructions on the [API Documentation](https://github.com/openblockchain/obc-peer/blob/master/docs/Openchain%20API.md) page.

 ### Identity
 *  Register: Register a user or endpoint for identity
 *  Revoke an Identity: The identity will no long be valid in the network